 Since then, Jaz has worked as 2nd AD for French auteur Quentin Dupieux, award-winning horror director Ryan Spindell and the pilot of a children’s show featuring dancing baked potatoes.

-For 2 seasons, Jaz was Associate Producer for the critically-acclaimed and Emmy-nominated LGBTQ series Eastsiders.
+For 21 episodes, Jaz was Associate Producer for the critically-acclaimed and Emmy-nominated LGBTQ series Eastsiders.
 Now streaming on Netflix!